 All members E-5 and below break-in as quarterdeck security watchstanders standing duty 1 in 3.
 Once qualified, the quarterdeck watchstanders stand 1 in 4 or better.
 E-6 and above break-in as Officer of the Day (OOD) or Engineer of the Watch (EOW) depending upon rate, standing duty 1 in 3.
 Once qualified, the OOD or EOW stand duty 1 in 6 or better.

 The Coast Guard Housing at 600 Adams St. consists of eight 4 bedroom houses and eighteen 3 bedroom houses.
-New one car heated garages were built in 2006.
 There is also a Community Center (a large meeting room, kitchen and workout room) and a covered playground.
 Housing is assigned based upon availability and what the member's family is entitled to occupy according to minimum bedroom requirements.
 It is important for the member to stay in contact with the Housing Petty Officers- (907)424-5987, if they plan to reside in Coast Guard Housing.
 USCG leased apartments for E-3 and below are available at 900 Chase Avenue.
 E-3 and below without dependents must get qualified on the ship before moving into housing.
 E-4 and above without dependents and if CG Housing is full, members with dependents receive BAH (zip code 99574) to rent apartments on their own.
 Cordova is notoriously short on housing during summer months.
 There are two realtors in Cordova: Alaskan Real Estate (907)424-7253 and Cordova Realty (907)424-3199.
 Temporary lodging such as hotels and motels may be found through the Cordova Chamber of Commerce.
 Household Goods point of contact is the yeoman aboard ship and the Transportation Officer at Base Ketchikan.
 Delivery on average is about one month after crewmembers arrive in Cordova.
 Since you will have to wait for your HHG, you are encouraged to make adequate hotel reservations prior to your arrival.
 DITY and partial DITY moves to/from Cordova are NOT AUTHORIZED.